markolofsen/django-cfg/docs/guides/troubleshooting.md

       answer: 'Run "python manage.py collectstatic --noinput" to collect static files.
 WhiteNoise is configured automatically in Django-CFG.
 Check STATIC_ROOT with "python manage.py show_config | grep STATIC".'
     },
     {
-      question: 'How do I fix "Tasks not being processed" with Dramatiq?',
+      question: 'How do I fix "Tasks not being processed" with ReArq?',
-      answer: 'Start the Dramatiq worker with "python manage.py rundramatiq" or specify queues with "python manage.py rundramatiq --queues default high_priority".
-Check worker status with "python manage.py task_status".'
+      answer: 'Start the ReArq worker with "rearq main:rearq worker" or specify queues with "rearq main:rearq worker --queues default high_priority".
+Check worker status with "rearq main:rearq info".'
     },
     {
       question: 'How do I debug configuration issues in Django-CFG?',